John-Colvin/pyd/README.md

 So far it's mostly been a job of deleting old things and revamping the build system.

-Currently only D extensions to python are supported

 # Requirements

 ## Python